SiteMindOpen/SiteMind/commit_1009160410/README.md

 	sudo apt-get install -y unzip
 	sudo apt-get install -y parallel
 	sudo apt-get install -y num-utils
+	sudo apt-get install -y bc

+If you plan to contribute to the code:

 	sudo apt-get install -y git

 #### Getting the files and setting it up